 Educational audiologists conduct hearing evaluations, provide management for hearing aids and other assistive listening devices, participate in multidisciplinary team meetings, assist in program placement and counsel families about the educational effects of hearing loss.
 Services are provided through classroom consultation with teachers.

-BVI teachers serves students who have significant visual impairments, are totally blind or deaf-blind.
+BVI teachers serve students who have significant visual impairments, and are totally blind or deaf-blind.
 Direct instruction may include vision skill training, orientation and mobility, adapted academics, Braille, abacus, word processing, pre-vocational/vocational training and personal management.
-Emphasis also is given to development of self-help skills, listening skills, daily living activities and leisure/recreational activities.
+Emphasis is also given to the development of self-help skills, listening skills, daily living activities and leisure/recreational activities.
 Consultation and monitoring is provided for students who do not require direct instruction.
 Adaptive equipment and/or specially prepared materials (Brailed or enlarged print, note-taking equipment, communication devices) are provided to students who require them in order to access the curriculum.

-Physical therapists provide direct consult/ collaborative services to special education students, ages 3 through 21, who need assistance with mobility, positioning, and/or accessibility in order to be successful in the school environment.
-Therapists work collaboratively on school-based teams to ensure each student barrier-free access to and participation in learning.
+Physical therapists provide direct consultation/ collaborative services to special education students, ages 3 through 21, who need assistance with mobility, positioning, and/or accessibility in order to be successful in the school environment.
+Therapists work collaboratively in school-based teams to ensure each student barrier-free access to and participation in learning.

 Hard of Hearing

-Teachers of the hearing impaired provides itinerant services for hard of hearing students at their neighborhood school.
+Teachers for the hearing impaired provide itinerant services for hard of hearing students at their neighborhood school.
 Teachers serve students through direct instruction and consultation with regular and special education staff on the ramifications of hearing loss and recommendations of specialized instructional techniques.